-- 13.6.2 Claims that state or imply a food prevents, treats or cures human disease.
-Reduction-of-disease-risk claims are acceptable if authorised by the EU Register - 13.6.3 Health claims that refer to the recommendation of an individual health professional.
+Reduction-of-disease-risk claims are acceptable if authorised by the applicable register - Health claims that refer to the recommendation of an individual health professional.
 Health claims that refer to the recommendation of an association are acceptable only if that association is a health-related charity or a national representative body of medicine, nutrition or dietetics - 13.6.4 References to changes in bodily functions that could give rise to or exploit fear in the audience - 13.6.5 Health claims that refer to a rate or amount of weight loss.